compasjs/compas/docs/features/code-gen-api.md

 });
 ```

-And execute the 'magic', `yarn compas generate`.
-This created a bunch of new
+And execute the 'magic', `compas generate`.
+This created a bunch of new files,
-files, so let's explain a few of them:
+so let's explain a few of them:

 - `src/generated/common/router.js`: this contains the full JavaScript route
   matcher, and the router entrypoint `router(ctx, next)` so you can add it to